 Admission can be very competitive.
 Keep in mind that some programs attract a huge number of applicants and have a relatively small number of spaces available.
 Also, certain programs have academic and non-academic requirements for admission.

-If you have re-read your non-approval letter from Ryerson and have checked the minimum requirements for the program and are still unsure of why you were not accepted, you can contact the Office of Undergraduate Admissions and Recruitment at 416.979.5036.
+If you have re-read your non-approval letter from Ryerson and have checked the minimum requirements for the program and are still unsure of why you were not accepted, you can contact the Office of Undergraduate Admissions and Recruitment.

 If you find that your marks fall below the minimum requirements, it's probably best to work on improving your marks and acquiring additional relevant experience and applying again next year.
-If you want to speak with an Information Officer about your options for academic upgrading you can contact the Office of Undergraduate Admissions and Recruitment at 416.979.5036.
+If you want to speak with an Information Officer about your options for academic upgrading you can contact the Office of Undergraduate Admissions and Recruitment.

 If you met or exceeded the admission requirements and after speaking with Admissions still believe that you should have been admitted to the program then you may be able to request reconsideration.